Welcome to my webpages !

 Partial Differential Equations (MAST90133)

 This course is offered biennially (every two years).
-I am teaching it for the first time in Semester 2, 2021.
+I have taught it for the first time in Semester 2, 2021.

 Measure Theory (MAST90012)